 ▪️Give yourself and the people closest to you time to get used to things.

-▪️Be honest about how you feel, let people know you still have a lot to deal with and that your still going to feel tired, weak and scared.
+▪️Be honest about how you feel, let people know you still have a lot to deal with and that you’re still going to feel tired, weak and scared.

 ▪️Connect with other survivors!
 They will know how your feeling.
-The ‘Lymphoma Family’ have helped me through some tough times and still do.
 There is always someone to talk to.
 PLEASE reach out if your struggling, there are always people out there who understand.

 ▪️Maybe counselling?
 I know talking to a stranger is a scary thought but if your finding it hard it might help.
 Your doctor should be able to refer you.